Fog: Types

-Fog can form in a number of ways, depending on how the cooling that caused the condensation occurred.
+Fog can form multiple ways, depending on how the cooling occurred that caused the condensation.

 Radiation fog is formed by the cooling of land after sunset by infrared thermal radiation in calm conditions with a clear sky.
 The cooling ground then cools adjacent air by conduction, causing the air temperature to fall and reach the dew point, forming fog.
 In perfect calm, the fog layer can be less than a meter thick, but turbulence can promote a thicker layer.
-Radiation fog occurs at night, and usually does not last long after sunrise, but it can persist all day in the winter months, especially in areas bounded by high ground.
+Radiation fog occurs at night and usually does not last long after sunrise, but it can persist all day in the winter months especially in areas bounded by high ground.
 Radiation fog is most common in autumn and early winter.
 Examples of this phenomenon include tule fog.

 Ground fog is fog that obscures less than 60% of the sky and does not extend to the base of any overhead clouds.
 However, the term is usually a synonym for shallow radiation fog; in some cases the depth of the fog is on the order of tens of centimetres over certain kinds of terrain with the absence of wind.

 Advection fog occurs when moist air passes over a cool surface by advection (wind) and is cooled.
 It is common as a warm front passes over an area with significant snow-pack.
-It is most common at sea when moist air encounters cooler waters, including areas of cold water upwelling, such as along the California coast (see San Francisco fog).
+It is most common at sea when moist air encounters cooler waters, including areas of cold water upwelling, such as along the California coast.
 A strong enough temperature difference over water or bare ground can also cause advection fog.

 Although strong winds often mix the air and can disperse, fragment, or prevent many kinds of fog, markedly warmer and humid air blowing over a snowpack can continue to generate advection fog at elevated velocities up to 50 mph or more – this fog will be in a turbulent, rapidly moving, and comparatively shallow layer, observed as a few centimetres/inches in depth over flat farm fields, flat urban terrain and the like, and/or form more complex forms where the terrain is different such as rotating areas in the lee of hills or large buildings and so on.